pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"dangerous-default-value"+OR+"W0102")

 ### [W0104](#W0104) (pointless-statement)<a name="W0104"></a>
-Statement seems to have no effect
+Statement seems to have no effect.

 Used when a statement doesn't have (or at least seems to) any effect.

 **:x: Incorrect code**